-People often note the way a penguin’s coloring gives the appearance of formalwear.
-While it may look like a tuxedo to us, the coloring is also the perfect camouflage for the life of a penguin.
+People often note the way a penguin’s coloring gives the appearance of formalwear, but a fun penguin fact most people don’t know is that their coloring also acts as camouflage.
 The black back makes them hard to spot from above against the dark ocean.
 From below, their white fronts are hard to spot against the brightness of the sky.

 Many breeds of penguins use rocks to build their nests.
 Some will even travel great distances to acquire the right rocks.
 The pebbles can also play a role in the courting process for some penguins.
 Male Adelie penguins are known to offer rocks to females as a part of the courting process.